rortan134/use-selectify/README.md

 > **Note**
 >
-> For the absolute positioning to work properly on the selection box, the parent element of the outlet should always be relative: `position: relative;`
+> The <SelectBoxOutlet /> component can be placed anywhere in your page, just make sure that for the absolute positioning to work properly, the parent element of the outlet should always be relative: `position: relative;`

 ```tsx
 return (